RomeZhur/RomeZhur/README.md

 <img width="750" height="350" src="assets/img/retrowave.gif"/>

-<h3>Love codding 👨‍💻

-I do frontend and a bit of everything...
+<h3>💥 I do frontend and a bit of everything... 💥

+👨‍💻 Love codding 👨‍💻

+🙈 I love learning something new 🙈

-All About living life at its best.</h3>
+🥳 All About living life at its best.🥳 </h3>

 <h2>Languages and Tools:</h2>